 I work with Scandinavian economic history, with a focus on education’s role in industrialisation.
-I apply quantitative methods using historical source material to understand development trends over the long term.
+I apply quantitative methods using historical source material to understand development patterns over the long term.

 I am passionate about good research design and clear communication.
 My ambition is to explain interesting ideas in easily understandable terms.

-I previously worked as an economist and strategic adviser within government in Australia, before moving to Denmark in 2018 to undertake a master’s degree in economics.
+I previously worked as an economist and strategic adviser within government in Australia, before moving to Denmark in 2018.

 My research interests include: